 When faced with ambiguous threats, people tend to wait for more information and clarity before making a decision.
 However, not being decisive leads to wasting time that could be vital.
 Therefore, it is important to take decision and revisit them on an ongoing basis.
 Simultaneously, it is important to acknowledge that mistakes can happen and to correct the course if necessary.
 Consequently, making decision puts one in control of the situation.

 The same applies to your career.
 In control means, being able to decide fast on opportunities that arise without needing to wait for more clarity.
 In other words, if you are clear about your careers values, vision and goals, you are in control.
 This allows you to make the right decisions when you are faced with opportunities.
 Even if you don’t have all information, yet.
 Referencing back to the article, these leaders jumped ahead, taking decision without having all the information, adjusted the course when required and were therefore able to take control.

 A clear plan to share

 Whenever Arden and Silver communicated to the people, they were transparent about the plan and shared it as detailed as possible and needed.
 As New Zealand’s Primes Minister Jacinda Ardens actions showed, she transparently communicated the plan and yield the support by being honest.
-People were clear, what is coming and not take by surprise when drastic measures were taken.
+People were clear, what is coming and not taken by surprise when drastic measures were taken.

 Taking actions to missteps

 Nobody is perfect!
 So even a leader will encounter failure and have to deal with problems that arise based on their decisions.
-More importantly, however, is the way a leader reacts to such missteps and are taking corrective measures.
+More importantly, however, is the way a leader reacts to such missteps and takes corrective measures.
 Even Adam Silver had to deal with criticism, which he publicly accepted as valid.